nhaar/CPOSTList/README.md

 The list of media currently listed are:

-CP Flash, CP Flash Unused, Penguin Chat
+CP Flash, CP Flash Unused, Penguin Chat, Game Day

 The final goal of this list is to also contain the following media as complete as possible:

-CPEPF, CPEPF Unused, CPEPFHR, Game Day, Game Day Unused, App, CPI
+CPEPF, CPEPF Unused, CPEPFHR, Game Day Unused, App, CPI

 And others to be defined.